Unexpected path led Colorado woman to serve

 “Growing up in America, it’s like I wasn’t American, but in Mexico, I wasn’t Mexican.
 It was tough.”

-Avila grew up understanding the uniqueness of her multi-faceted heritage through cultural traditions.
-“I realized I am both American and Mexican, and I’m going to take the best of both worlds and combine them,” she said.
-“I became very proud of being Mexican-American.”
+Eventually, Avila came to understand how unique and inspiring her multi-faceted heritage is.
+“I am both American and Mexican, and I’m going to take the best of both worlds and combine them,” she said.
+“I became very proud of being Mexican-American, whereas before I was kind of ashamed and felt I didn’t belong.”

-Still, discrimination was everywhere.
-As a child in Kansas, for example, her family could not swim in the community swimming pool until the day before the water was changed.
+It’s no surprise why Avila may have felt that way.
+As Mexican Americans growing up in Kansas, her family could not swim in the swimming pool until the day before they changed the water.
+Discrimination was everywhere.

 This was hard for her mother to bear.